How Outdoor Conditions Affect Brass and Copper Pipes?

 Copper Pipes

-- Reduced the cost of material compared to brass.
+- Generally lower material cost compared to brass.

 Brass Pipes